auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 ```

 The view model contains the fields that the presenter formats and view needs to display.
-The _Contact_ class is a subclass of _NSManagedObject_, containing the entity fields exactly as it is in the Core Data model.
+The Contact class is a subclass of NSManagedObject, containing the entity fields exactly as it is in the Core Data model.

 #### Router